oponcet/TauFW/Fitter/TauES_ID/README.md

 2. `generate_datacards_mumu(era, config_mumu, extratag)`: function that generates datacards for the mumu channel (Control Region).
 This function call `harvestDatacards_zmm.py`.

 The input to Combine tool is a datacards file (ztt root and txt files).
 The datacards are generated for each `"region"` defined in the config file.
-It define the following informations:
+It defines the following informations:
-- tes is defined as a POI `"tesRegions"`defined in the config file.
-Horizontale morphing is used to interpolate between the template genrated in `"TESvariations"` in config file.
+- The tes is defined as a POI  for each `"tesRegions"`defined in the config file.
+Horizontal morphing is used to interpolate between the templates genrated for `"TESvariations"` (defined in config file).
-- tid SF is defined as rateParameter for each `"tid_SFRegions"`defined in the config file.
+- The tid SF is defined as rateParameter for each `"tid_SFRegions"`defined in the config file.
 - If `-cmm Zmmconfigfile.yml` command is used, so if CR is used, dy_xsec is also implemented as rateParameter.
 - If "norm_wj" is not specified in config file, a rateParameter "sf_W" is defined for the W+Jet normalisation.
 - The `autoMCstat` function is used to have bin-by-bin uncertainties for the sum of all backgrounds.